SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations

 The source of speculation are $\IWif{\regb}$ instructions triggering branch-prediction~(\spht{}).
-Speculation starts with a branch miss-prediction, and later ends with a rollback to the state before speculation \footnote{This means our semantics allows for another speculation immediately after rollback.
-This could be avoided with an additional flag to store whether a state has already been miss-predicted.} .
-A speculating state tracks all currently active miss-predictions in a stack of states $\nstatec \in \nstates = \states^*$.
+Our semantics models speculation only for misspeculated branches.
+The reason for this is that a correctly predicted branch will later commit and the resulting architectural state and the observable leakages will coincide with an execution that did not speculate in the first place.
+With no difference in correct speculation and speculation-free execution there is no need to model correctly speculated branches separately, and we will use the terms speculation and misspeculation interchangeably.
+Speculation thus starts with a branch misprediction, and later ends with a rollback to the state before speculation. \footnote{This means our semantics allows for another speculation immediately after rollback.
+This could be avoided with an additional flag to store whether a state has already been mispredicted.} A speculating state tracks all active mispredictions in a stack of states $\nstatec, \nstated, \ldots \in \nstates = \states^*$.
 The semantics $\nstatec \ntrans{\leak}{\direct} \nstated$ is provided in \Cref{rules:spec}.
 With $\instof{\statec}$, we access $\statec$'s instruction $\progof{\pc}$, when $\statec = (\pc, \rasgn, \masgn)$.
-The \emph{speculation sensitive} instructions are $\IWsfence$ and $\IWslh{\rega}$, as their semantics depend on whether the current state is speculating.
-A speculation fence $\IWsfence$ disallows speculation, so \labelcref{rule:nsfence} only executes in states currently not speculating. \labelcref{rule:nslh} performs speculative load hardening $\IWslh{\rega}$, which wipes a register only if the state is currently speculating.
-The remaining instructions are \emph{speculation insensitive}. \labelcref{rule:nstep} executes them on the currently speculating state, i.e.\ the top-most state in the sequence of states.
-The directives that determine whether a miss-prediction happens or not are $\Dspec$ and $\Dif$. $\Dspec$ demands the miss-prediction performed by \labelcref{rule:nspec}.
+The mitigation instructions $\IWsfence$ and $\IWslh{\rega}$ are \emph{speculation sensitive}, as their semantics depend on whether the current state is speculating.
+Their semantics is according to our explanation in \Cref{section:intro}: A speculation fence $\IWsfence$ disallows speculation, so \labelcref{rule:nsfence} only executes in states currently not speculating. \labelcref{rule:nslh} performs speculative load hardening $\IWslh{\rega}$, which wipes a register only if the state is currently speculating.
+The remaining instructions are \emph{speculation insensitive}. \labelcref{rule:nstep} executes them on the currently speculating state, i.e.\ the top-most state in the stack of states.
+The directives that determine whether a misprediction happens or not are $\Dspec$ and $\Dif$. $\Dspec$ demands misprediction performed by \labelcref{rule:nspec}.
 A copy of the current state is pushed on top of the current state and the program counter is set to the incorrect branch.
-Otherwise, \labelcref{rule:branch} executes on directive $\Dif$ for a correct branching. \labelcref{rule:nrb} rolls back execution to before the last miss-prediction.
+Otherwise, \labelcref{rule:branch} executes on directive $\Dif$ for a correct branching. \labelcref{rule:nrb} rolls back execution to before the last misprediction.
 It can be triggered with a $\Drb$ directive in any state that is currently speculating.
 There is no bound on the length of a speculation.